Error Feedback Can Accurately Compress Preconditioners: Experiments

 \paragraph{Running times and memory usage.} Finally, we examine running times and memory usage for the algorithm.
 The results across our experiments are shown in Table~\ref{table:time-and-memory}.
 We note that, in the current implementation, both D-MFAC and our optimizer have a constant additional cost relative to the highly-optimized Adam or SGD implementations in Pytorch, due to the additional data structures employed.
 This cost can be reduced via optimizations.

 Specifically, our current implementation was primarily optimized for residual networks.
 This is reflected in the runtime and memory numbers: on ResNet-18 ($11.7$M params), D-MFAC requires $4.6\times$ more memory compared to SGD with momentum and $25\%$ larger running time.
-Our S-MFAC implementation diminishes these costs, bringing both the running time and memory usage to be almost negligible compared to SGD.
-Specifically, the memory usage is $25\%$ of D-MFAC.
+Our S-MFAC implementation diminishes these costs \AK{bringing memory usage to $25\%$ of D-MFAC and making it comparable with} SGD both in the running time and memory usage.

 For BERT-\textsc{tiny} ($4$M params), D-MFAC uses $14\times$ more memory and BERT-\textsc{mini} ($11$M params) uses $15\times$ more memory compared to S-MFAC.
 Further, we find that EFCP is extremely effective for large models like BERT-\textsc{Base} ($110$M params).
 In this case, running D-MFAC would raise an out of memory (OOM) error (just the dense ring buffer used to store the gradient window requires 417 GB of memory under standard parameters).